Great class this week! I hope some of things that were tough to

 We have a new fancy club!
 I call it our "In a Flash Club".
 We

-have a special flash tag for each student, and they will be keeping track of their fastest flashcard times each week.
-And then doing a little celebratory
+have a special "score board", and the students will be keeping track of their fastest flashcard times each week.
+I'm encouraging them to not compare their

 A new song this week is "Going Home".
 It would be easy to just